Memory rehearsal: Maintenance rehearsal

 Maintenance rehearsal has the potential to assist in long-term memory in certain situations.
-In a previous study, researchers looked at the difference in recall for a set of words between participants who knew they were going to be asked to recall the words, in which they repeated the words multiple times and the participants who did not know they were going to recall the words, in which they only repeated the words once.
-The group that were told they would have to recall the words at a later date, did significantly better than those who were not told they would have to recall (Baddeley, 2009).
+In a previous study, researchers looked at the difference in recall for a set of words between participants who knew they were going to be asked to recall the words, in which they repeated the words multiple times and the participants who did not know they were going to recall the words, in which they only repeated the words once (Baddeley, 2009).
+The group that were told they would have to recall the words at a later date did significantly better than those who were not told they would have to recall (Baddeley, 2009).
 There is also a positive correlation between the meaningfulness of words and how much an individual will remember them (Baddeley, 2009).
 The more meaning an individual associates with a certain word or a list of words, the more likely and easier it will be for them to remember them if asked to repeat them at a later date.

 There can be differences in which younger and older children rehearse.
-Dempster (1981), reports that in younger children, they tend to only rehearse one item at a time.
+Dempster (1981) reports that in younger children, they tend to only rehearse one item at a time.
 This helps them be able to remember the item without the clutter of other items.
 The developmental age of the child could also play a role in the number a child is able to remember and rehearse.
-The older a child is, the more items they can rehearse at once (Dempster, 1981).
+The older a child is, the more items they can rehearse at once.

 In many ways, maintenance rehearsal is useful, such as when people look at a phone number and need to replicate it in a few seconds.
 But for information that needs more attention and better processing, maintenance rehearsal is only a temporary fix.
 Individuals should use other processing techniques and elaborative rehearsal to help move information from working to long-term memory.